parnescu/rentz/readme.md

 - vanillajs
 - requirejs
 - jasmine (for testing)
-- html5 camera (works wit webcams and mobile)
+- html5 camera (works with webcams and mobile)

 ### Back-end:
 - nodejs with express
 - mongoDB
 - heroku

+### To do list:

+1. design
+	1. game details screen
+	2. end game/winner screen
+2. build with phonegap